Indigenous Services

 Elders in ResidenceElders in Residence

-Through EPL's Elders in Residence program, elders provide support and cultural connection through various programs and activities.
+Through EPL's Elders in Residence program, Elders provide support and cultural connection through various programs and activities.

 EPL's Elders in Residence program provides support and cultural connection.